Things you need to know about the FIBA Basketball World Cup 2019

 Marc Gasol's Raptors team-mate Serge Ibaka, who last represented Spain at the 2014 World Cup, could be included with the Congo-born forward set to be the side's one naturalised player.

-The 'Boomers' only made the last 16 at the 2014 World Cup, but big things are expected this time with NBA All Star Ben Simmons in the line-up.
+The 'Boomers' only made the last 16 at the 2014 World Cup, and their hopes have been dealt a hefty blow by the withdrawal of NBA All Star Ben Simmons.